sky-uk/client-lib-ios-test-foundation/README.md

     }
 }
  ```
+In the "Given" section we defined http mock responses required by the app, in the "When" section the app is launched and the "Login" button is tapped after user credentials are typed.
+Finally in the "Then" section we assert the existence in the view hierarchy of two pets returned by the mock server.

 ### Mock Server Builders
 SkyUITestCase and SkyUnitTestCase provide mock server builder to easy the definition of the mock server routes.
 Builder can be accessed using the variable `httpServerBuilder` defined in SkyUITestCase and SkyUnitTestCase.